Atha/update-conf.d/readme.md

 Origin
 ------

-In January 2008 I wrote a very simple script to manage fstab entries in the way like environment variables in /etc/env.d are managed.
-For this I created separated fstab files in /etc/fstab.d and wrote a script called *update-fstab*.
+In January 2008 I wrote a very simple shell script to manage fstab entries in the way like environment variables in /etc/env.d are managed.
+For this I created separated fstab files in /etc/fstab.d and wrote a shell script called *update-fstab*.

 I then released it in 2010 on the
 [Gentoo Forum](http://forums.gentoo.org/viewtopic.php?p=6364143) in the hope that it would be useful to anyone.

-Since then a few people have made enhancements, and the script is now even able to handle any ``<conf>``.d directory in the same way.
+Since then a few people have made enhancements, and the shell script is now even able to handle any ``<conf>``.d directory in the same way.
 It is now called **update-conf.d**.

-In October 2011 I created this GIT repository.
+In October 2011 I created this Git repository.
 If you want to contribute: every improvement, fix, patch is welcome!

 2012-01-05, *Atha*